 Indexes to the Herald Sun (1992-1999) are available on CD-ROM at the Library.

-Microfilmed copies of the Herald Sun (historic and current) can be found in the Family History & Newspaper Room.
+Microfilmed copies of the Herald Sun (historic and current) can be found in the Newspapers and Family History Reading Rooms.

 Digitised copies of The Age dating from 1854 to 1954 are available to search online on Trove Newspapers.